larseggert/irtf-chair-description/draft-eggert-irtf-chair-description.md

 ## Administrative

 A good fraction of the duties of the IRTF Chair are administrative.
+Some of them may be permanently or temporarily delegated to other IRSG members, but they ultimately always remain the IRTF Chair's responsibility.

 Some of those related to publishing documents on the IRTF RFC Stream, such as ensuring sufficient review, so that documents published are of good quality,